MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-keep-excel-rows-together.md

 # required metadata

 title: Design an ER format to keep rows together on the same Excel page
-description: This topic explains how to design an Electronic reporting (ER) format that keeps rows together on the same Microsoft Excel page.
+description: This article explains how to design an Electronic reporting (ER) format that keeps rows together on the same Microsoft Excel page.
 author: NickSelin
 ms.date: 02/28/2022
 ms.topic: article